Helping Smart Cities Respond to Emergencies Faster

 - Automatic rules, actuation and notifications

-HELIOT brings to the market an end-to-end platform that monitors, optimizes and troubleshoots your Smarty City ecosystem.
-The launch of HELIOT builds upon TEOCO’s 20+ years of experience creating advanced operational systems and sophisticated, carrier-grade big data solutions with advanced IoT capabilities.
+TEOCO brings to the market an end-to-end platform that monitors, optimizes and troubleshoots your Smart City ecosystem.
+Building upon TEOCO’s 20+ years of experience creating advanced operational systems and sophisticated, carrier-grade big data solutions with advanced IoT capabilities.

 Most of today’s cities are already generating billions of data points, but it’s how they correlate, analyze and share this data across teams and organizations that will turn them into the Smart Cities of tomorrow.